 The Kennedy Space Center Visitor Complex is a unique tourist attraction that offers its guests a hands-on feel for space exploration.
 Guests have the opportunity to train like an astronaut, view one-of-a-kind artifacts and take tours of the inner workings of a real working space center.
-Standby Traveling Mom and her daughter attended the Grand Opening of the Kennedy Space Center’s newest attraction, Heroes and Legends, featuring the U.S. Astronaut Hall of Fame.
-Read her review of this new experience.
+The Kennedy Space Center’s Heroes and Legends, featuring the U.S. Astronaut Hall of Fame, is a moving experience.

 Why You Should Bring Your Kids to Kennedy Space Center

 My most recent visit to the Kennedy Space Center (KSC) was not my first.
 We’ve visited once before and I was excited to return.
 I wanted to see the new Heroes and Legends and Astronaut Hall of Fame.
 My nine-year-old daughter, Reagan, wanted to come along.
 My only hesitation was Reagan may not be as excited as I was.
 Would it hold her interest?

 On our first visit a year ago, we rushed through as Reagan became quickly bored in every exhibit.
 Now she was a year older.
 Having moved to the Space Coast, our family has watched several satellites and at least one rocket launched into space.
 Would Reagan have a newfound interest in the space program?